 March 15/13: Following North Korea’s 3rd nuclear test attempt, the new US Secretary of Defense announces that the USA will add 14 more ground-based interceptors at Fort Greely, AK and Vandenberg AFB, CA, boosting the total number from 30 back to the 44 planned by the previous administration.
 At the same time, they’re re conducting Environmental Impact Studies for a potential additional GBI site in the United States.

-March 6/13: SAMP/T. MBDA’s SAMP/T system is used against a 300km tactical ballistic missile target, operated by a joint French & Italian crew.
-It scores a successful intercept, and Eurosam describes it as:
+March 6/13: SAMP/T. MBDA’s SAMP/T system is operated by a joint French & Italian crew, and successfully intercepts a 300 km (short range) tactical ballistic missile target.
+Eurosam describes it as: